gelson12/Lessons/lessons/105/README.md

 You can find tutorial [here]().

-- Install Prometheus and Grafana on Kubernetes
 - Install MongoDB Kubernetes Operator
 - Install MongoDB on Kubernetes (Standalone/Single Replica)
 - Install MongoDB on Kubernetes (Replica Set)
+- Install Prometheus and Grafana on Kubernetes
+- Monitor MongoDB with Prometheus
 - Install Cert-Manager on Kubernetes
 - Secure MongoDB with TLS/SSL
 - Configure Generic External Access with Node Port